Insight – 2017

 Which is the best CMS – Content Management System?

 When you want to have control over the contents of your website you need a website built around a Content Management System (a CMS for short).
-These range from the ubiquitous WordPress which was originally aimed at people writing blogs through to the mighty systems that power websites like the BBC’s.
+These range from WordPress which was originally aimed at people writing blogs through to the mighty systems that power websites like the BBC’s.
 Which system you chose is a difficult decision that isn’t helped by the shear number and complexity of offerings.

 As usual with software, computing and websites there is a veritable lexicon of jargon along with the acronyms which only serve to multiply the opacity of what they’re all about.
 I will do my best to steer clear of these if they can be avoided.